 A lot comes to mind when you’re thinking of getting the best stroller for your baby.
-Of course, the comfortability and safety of the stroller are the first things anyone should consider.
+Of course, the comfort and safety of the stroller are the first things anyone should consider.

 However, the ease of monitoring your child and the peace of mind you get knowing exactly how your baby is doing is equally vital.
 Any stroller that makes it easier for me to bond with my baby while I’m in total control gets the nod from me.